-The MS HLS is the only graduate degree program for professionals that integrates and leverages the expertise, resources, and professional networks of a leading law school and a leading school of public policy.
+The MS HLS is one of the only graduate degree programs for professionals that integrates the expertise, resources, and professional networks of a leading law school and a leading school of public policy.

 “The health field is enormously complex, and understanding the interplay of law and policy is crucial for anyone involved in developing an organization’s strategy in this area,” says NYU Law Dean Trevor Morrison.
 “This is true for managers at both longtime industry incumbents and at new market entrants.”